1) Ignazio ‘John’ Matacia

 JAMES JOSEPH ‘JIMMY’ MATACIA was born September 14, 1918 in Charlottesville, VA, and died December 25, 1988 in San Antonio, TX.
 He married ELIZABETH ‘BETTY’ NOLEN February 14, 1953 in Casablanca, Morocco.
 She was born July 27, 1927 in Memphis, TN.

 When one thinks of Jimmy Matacia, one event from his life is unforgettable, while at the same time it circumscribes the totality of his life experience: he married his wife Betty in Casablanca, Morroco!
 Jimmy was a warrant officer in the Army Air Corps during WW II, and eventually entered the OSI: Air Force Office of Special Investigations at war’s end.
 As Jimmy J. Matacia, he had returned home from WW II in Europe on the General A W Greely on September 26, 1945.
-Jimmy spent some time in India (or Burma).
-The large collection of gongs and other Far Eastern paraphernalia once enshrined in his mother’s parlor, attest to that.
+Jimmy spent some time in India (or Burma) in the CBI Theater.
+The large collection of gongs and other Far Eastern paraphernalia once enshrined in his mother’s parlor in Charlottesville, attest to that.